titushm/clgui/README.md

 def handleClick(data):
 	print(data)
 # Methods
-button1 = clgui.Button("Hello", handleClick, ["data1", "data2"]) # Create a new button with an event handler when enter is pressed on it button2 = clgui.Button("World") # Create a new button with an event handler when enter is pressed on it button_list.addButtons([button1, button2]) # Add buttons to the button list

-button_list.addButton(button1) # A single button can also be added
+button1 = clgui.Button("Hello", handleClick, ["data1", "data2"]) # Create a new button with an event handler when enter is pressed on it, third agrument is data that will be passed to the callback function. button_list.addButtons([button1, button]) # Add buttons to the button list button_list.addButton(button1) # A single button can also be added

 vertical_layout.add(button_list) # Add button list to the layout